Fewer Americans sign contracts to buy homes in April

 SILVER SPRING, Md.
 (AP) — Fewer Americans signed contracts to buy homes in April as a lack of supply continues to foil would-be buyers.

 The National Association of Realtors’ index of pending home sales fell 4.4% to 106.2 in April, a third straight sluggish month after nearly a year-long rebound from the depths of the pandemic.
-The decline this month was much more than economists were expecting heading into the summer.
+The decline this month was far greater than economists were expecting heading into the summer.

 Contract signings, considered a barometer of purchases that will take place in the next two months, are more than 50% ahead of where they were last April, however, that was in the early stages of the coronavirus pandemic and virtually everything had been shut down.
-April’s decline could portend a weak summer in the housing market despite soaring prices and historically low interest rates entice buyers.
+April’s decline could portend a weak summer in the housing market despite soaring prices and historically low interest rates enticing buyers.

-While many people are looking to upgrade, not as many people are willing to pack up and leave their current homes, resulting in a record-low number of houses on the market.
+While there are plenty of people looking to buy, there are not as many people willing to pack up and leave their current homes.
+That has led to a near record-low number of houses on the market.
 That lack of inventory — along with sky-high costs for building materials like lumber — has pushed prices of new and existing homes to record highs.

 Within the last week, separate reports showed that sales of both previously occupied homes and new homes both fell in April.
-Another report indicated that prices rose in March rose at the fastest pace in more than seven years.
+Another indicated that prices rose in March rose at the fastest pace in more than seven years.

+And properties were on the market for just 17 days in April, and nearly 90% of homes sold were on the market for less than a month, according to NAR.
+About half of all U.S. houses are selling above their list price, twice as many as two years ago, according to the real estate brokerage Redfin.

+Competition for homes is fierce as individual investors and Wall Street firms jump into the market at the same time that millennials are doing the same in greater numbers.
+Combine that with worker and materials shortages that limit builders’ production and you get rapidly rising home prices.

-The hyper-competitive market is especially hard on first-time homebuyers, who are accounting for fewer and fewer purchases.
+The hyper-competitive market has been especially hard on first-time homebuyers, who are accounting for fewer and fewer purchases.

 Of the four major U.S. regions, only the Midwest — which has the most affordable houses — showed a gain in contract signings from the previous month.